A Centralized, Trust-First System for Compensation Changes

 4. AI Summaries & Recommendations (Assist, Don’t Decide)

-• Recommendations framed as guidance, not decisions
+• A recommendation framed as guidance, not instruction

-• No auto-approval or silent changes
+• No auto-approval or silent changes — the AI informs, humans decide

 AI-generated summaries help approvers quickly understand compensation changes without removing human oversight.